 The town of Dharamshala is situated in Himachal Pradesh, on the high slopes in the upper reaches of Kangra Valley.
 With the Dhauladhar Mountains serving as its backdrop, the town presents a picturesque sight.
 Dharamshala is divided into two parts, the Upper Dharamshala and the Lower Dharamshala, differing by approximately 1000 m in altitude.
 The town serves as the headquarters of the Tibetan government in exile.
 Dharamshala is also the seat of His Holiness, the 14th Dalai Lama in India.

 It houses a large settlement of Tibetan refugee.
 Monks in their robes and old Tibetans walking with rosaries in their hands or turning the prayer wheels is a common sight here.
-There are a number of monasteries and temples in Dharamsala, which serves as the major attractions for the tourists coming here.
-There are also several institutes here, set up to conserve the art, culture and traditions of Tibet.Tourist Attractions of Dharamsala
+There are a number of monasteries and temples in Dharamshala, which serves as the major attractions for the tourists coming here.
+There are also several institutes here, set up to conserve the art, culture and traditions of Tibet.Tourist Attractions of Dharamshala

 The offices of the Tibetan government-in-exile and the Library of Tibetan Works and Archives are located here.

 The monastery of Nechung Oracle is situated within the complex of Gangchen Kyishong.
 The official oracle of The Dalai Lama sits here.